When running CloudBees CI on traditional platforms, consult this page for supported platforms.

 If you open a support case about a problem with CloudBees CI on Amazon EFS, we will work with you to ensure that the CloudBees CI product is working correctly.
 If we believe that the problem is due to the performance of Amazon EFS, we may ask you to open a support case with Amazon to resolve the issue.
 In some rare situations, the CloudBees CI product may be working as intended, and the CloudBees support ticket may be closed without resolution of the reported problem.

-Configuration as Code (CasC) for Masters is supported in CloudBees CI on traditional platforms as of May 2020.
+Configuration as Code (CasC) for Controllers is supported in CloudBees CI on traditional platforms as of May 2020.

 The following plugins support Configuration as Code (CasC).